You may have heard that Dynamics GP is dead. It is not dead.

 Can Dynamics GP Be Hosted in the Cloud?

 Yes, and Encore does help GP customers with this.
 Learn more.

 What Is the Roadmap for Dynamics GP?

 The newest version is coming out in October 2020.
 With the October 2019 release, Dynamics GP switched to the Modern Lifecycle policy.
 Currently there is a Dynamics GP servicing lifecycle until 2024 which can be seen here.
 As your Dynamics partner, we will continue to support you and your ERP going forward.

 How Long Does Microsoft Support for GP Solutions Last?

-Support for the October 2019 and later releases will be on the modern lifecycle, meaning that it lasts for 12 months after each service pack’s release.
+Support for the October 2019 and later releases are on the modern lifecycle, meaning that it lasts for 12 months after each service pack’s release.

 However, each version of Dynamics GP up to 2018 R2 will still be supported for 10 years from its date.
 That’s mainstream support for 5 years and another 5 years of non-mainstream support.
 So if you’re on GP 2015, you will be supported on that version out to 2025.

 But if you’re using Canadian Payroll, you will need to make a change sooner.
 Tax tables are only offered for the first five years.
 So, if you’re on GP 2015 and you’re using Canadian Payroll, you will start having problems in 2020 unless you upgrade.